 Gravel Bike vs. Cyclocross Bike

-What is the difference between a gravel bike and a cyclocross bike?
+What is the difference between a gravel bike and a cyclocross bike (or CX bike)?
 Good question.
 They'll both have disc brakes, drop bars, thru axels, wider tires than road bikes, more narrow tires than mountain bikes, and tough frames.
 But while they are similar, they are specifically built for different kinds of riding and terrain.

 (The Canyon Grail Gravel Bike)